ess-dmsc/streaming-data-types/README.md

 Table of schema ids follows later in this README.

+## Namespace

+Please namespace your schema so that the generated c++ headers do not collide.
+Including e.g. the schema id in the namespace name avoids any collision.

 ## Backwards compatibility

 Please, avoid changes which break binary compatibility.
 Flatbuffers documentation contains